malwa355/4513-A1/README.md

 # FilmStack

-A React Application for viewing and rating films
+A React application for viewing and rating films

 # This project can be found at: